lukechampine/ply/README.md

 **What if I want to define my own generic functions, though?**

 Sorry, that's not in the cards.
-The purpose of Ply is to make generics as painless as possible.
+The purpose of Ply is to make polymorphism as painless as possible.
 Supporting custom generics would mean defining some kind of template syntax, and that sucks.
 I believe [`gen`](https://clipperhouse.github.io/gen) lets you do that, so maybe check that out if you really can't live without your special-snowflake